Heat 4 Yo Azz

 Heat 4 Yo Azz is the debut studio album by American rapper Celly Cel.
 It was released in 1994 via Sick Wid' It Records.
 Recording sessions took place at The Mob Shop in Vallejo and at K-Lou Studios in Richmond.
 Production was handled by Studio Ton, Mike Mosley and Sam Bostic.
-It features guest appearances from E-40, Levitti, B-Legit, Kaveo, Kim Larson, Mac Shawn, Marijuna, Mugzi and T-Pup.
+It features guest appearances from E-40, Levitti, B-Legit, Kaveo, Kim Larson, Mac Shawn, Marjuna, Mugzi and T-Pup.

 In the United States, the album peaked at number 34 on the Top R&B/Hip-Hop Albums chart.
 It was re-released through Jive Records the same year without the track "Zig Zags & Body Bags".